 Insulated packaging.
 While we expect you to take the current weather conditions into account when ordering stocks, we understand that not all shipments can be timed so carefully.
 If you think insulated packaging will improve survival rates of stocks traveling in extremely hot or cold weather, contact us to request it for your shipment.
 There is no additional charge for insulation at this time.

-Confirmation of the stocks being shipped to you is sent by email after the flies have been packaged for shipment.
-This email is your notification that your order has been processed and your stocks will be in transit within 24 hours.
-It also contains detailed information about each stock from our database.
-If a stock you ordered is not on the list it could not be sent.
-If your order was prepaid you will receive an account credit for the cost of the unsent stock (if you paid by credit card and prefer a refund contact us).
+A notice that your order is about to be shipped is sent by email after the flies have been packaged for shipment.
+This email is your notification that your stocks will be in transit within 24 hours and includes stock information sheets containing a list of shipped stocks and associated information.
+If necessary, we will send a second email listing any stocks we were unable to send (unshipped stocks will not be listed in the stock information sheets).
+If your order was prepaid you will receive an account credit for the cost of any unsent stocks (if you paid by credit card and prefer a refund contact us).
+If your order was prepaid you will receive an account credit for the cost of any unsent stocks (if you paid by credit card and prefer a refund contact us).